Frequently Asked Questions

 I’m in recovery.
 Do you help with that?

 This program is typically a great next step for those suffering with drug and alcohol histories after receiving a specialized treatment program.
 Transformational housing case managers are here to provide referrals, direction and support in your recovery efforts.

 There’s a restraining order on my ex.
 Will I be safe there?

 We strive to keep all our residents safe.
-Our Phase I building is fully secured and equipped with locks and security systems.
+Our Norwell building (Stabilize Phase) is fully secured and equipped with locks and security systems.
 There is also a staff person on duty 24/7.
 However, Bridges is the domestic violence support resource that can help with domestic violence issues.